Making Plan Amendments to Your Employee Benefits Plan During a Crisis

 We know this isn’t an easy thing to do, but it may be necessary in some cases.
 Employee benefits coverage can continue during a layoff, provided employees continue to pay their portion of the premiums, if applicable.

 If this is something you’re considering, we recommend speaking to an employment lawyer to help you through the process.

 Embrace Telemedicine and Telehealth

-We alluded to this earlier, but in a time of a worldwide pandemic, employees are less inclined to visit in-person clinics, and in fact, with social and physical distancing as a guideline, shouldn’t be going to those places anyway.
+In a time of a worldwide pandemic, employees are less inclined to visit in-person clinics and, with social and physical distancing as a guideline, shouldn’t be going to those places anyway.

-Telemedicine (sometimes known as telehealth or vice versa, although they mean slightly different things) is a technology that allows the remote delivery of healthcare services.
+Telemedicine (sometimes known as telehealth) is a technology that allows the remote delivery of healthcare services.
 There are options for doctors, where you can speak with a real practitioner and get prescriptions, mental health services, and more.

-An Employee Assistance Program (EAP) offers help and support to employees through difficult times in their lives, which for many Canadians, is right now.
+An Employee Assistance Program (EAP) offers help and support to employees through difficult times.
 Mental health support is available through professional counselling, and for any employees struggling to adapt to these new circumstances, an EAP is one tool employers have available to help employees cope.